 Also during and after a good rain, you can get the added benefit of negative ions, which can be relaxing to the mind and body.
 The negative ions are helping to clear the air of allergens, pollen, and toxins.
 It's truly a good thing.

-If it is not possible for you to move, then you might get creative in how you can create a strategy for better managing of symptoms.
-You might consider getting an inexpensive infra-red sauna, like the one we have in our Natural Remedies page.
+If it is not possible for you to move, then try to get creative in how you can create a strategy for better managing of symptoms.

 Both weather and altitude changes can bring on much of the same symptoms, often times in the head, causing radiating pain, migraine headaches and pressure that can become debilitating.